tcw165/algorithm-challenge-python/trapping-rain-water/README.md

     return water
 ```

 But there's a better way by doing with two pointers from the internet.
-It's still missing the certain important part to convince myself.
-But I'll try my best.

-**Because the water only leaks along the direction of the lower head and lower tail sides.** Using two pointers, where one is moving from the head of the array and the other one is moving from the tail of the array, we move the lower side close to the higher side and remember the highest ground level of the current side as the water level.
+My interpretation is ... **Because the water only leaks along the direction of the lower head and lower tail sides.** Using two pointers, where one is moving from the head of the array and the other one is moving from the tail of the array, we move the lower side close to the higher side and remember the highest ground level of the current side as the water level.
 By comparing the ground height of current side to the water level, we're able to accumulate the water volume.

 ```python
 class Solution(object):